hirosystems/clarinet/README.md

 # Clarinet

 Clarinet is a Clarity runtime packaged as a command line tool, designed to facilitate smart contract understanding, development, testing and deployment.
 Clarinet consists of a Clarity Read-Evaluate-Print-Loop (REPL) environment and a testing harness.
-When used together, Clarity and the REPL environment enables you to rapidly develop and test a Clarity smart contract, requiring you to deploy the contract to a local devnet or testnet.
+When used together, Clarity and the REPL environment enables you to rapidly develop and test a Clarity smart contract, allowing you to deploy the contract to a local devnet or testnet.

 Clarity is a **decidable** smart contract language that optimizes for predictability and security, meaning you can know with certainty, from the code itself, what the program will do.
-Smart contracts allow developers to encode essential business logic on a blockchain.
+Smart contracts allow you to encode essential business logic on a blockchain.

 For a video description of Clarinet, please refer to the [What Is Clarinet?](https://www.youtube.com/watch?v=mitOkTZqMHc&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=1) YouTube video.